Welcome

 Construction of dike in Lobon Chura Road, © Embassy

-17.08.2021 - Article
+14.07.2023 - Article

 Our activities are focused on the following bilaterally agreed core areas:

-Renewable Energy and Energy Efficiency: The economy in Bangladesh has shown tremendous growth over the recent years.
+The economy in Bangladesh has shown tremendous growth over the recent years.
 In order to meet the increased energy demand without harming the environment and climate, innovative solutions for the energy sector are needed.
-Germany supports Bangladesh’s efforts to achieve a maximum coverage through renewable energies sharing the experience from our own transition to renewables.
+Germany supports Bangladesh’s efforts to achieve a maximum coverage through renewable and thus reliable energies sharing the experience from our own transition to renewables.
+Together with the Delegation of the European Union Germany is co-leading the Team Europe Initiative for Green Energy Transition with an overall portfolio of about 1.3 billion EUR.

 Top of page